 Located in the General Classroom Building (Room 102), the Department of Public Safety and Security is available 24 hours a day, seven days a week.
-The normal office hours for the Operations Office is 7:30 am -5 pm, Monday-Friday, closed weekends and holidays.
+The normal office hours for the Operations Office is 7:30 am - 5 pm, Monday-Friday, closed weekends and holidays.
 The phone number for routine and emergency business is 678-8433, which is answered 24-hours a day.
-A Security Officer is also on duty at the Spring Lake Campus, phone # 678-1212 or cell # 303-1208 Monday-Friday, 6:30 am- 10 pm or until classes end and on Saturdays, 6:30 am until classes end, and the Horticulture Education Center, phone # 678-0065, 6:30 am -10:00 pm or until classes end and on Saturdays, 6:30 am until classes end.
+A Public Safety Officer is also on duty at: Spring Lake Campus, phone # 678-1212 Monday- Friday, 6:30 am - 10:00 pm or until classes end and on Saturdays, 6:30 am until classes end, and the Horticulture Education Center, phone # 678-0065, 6:30 am - 10:00 pm or until classes end and on Saturdays, 6:30 am until classes end.
+FTCC Education Center, phone # 486-7310, Monday-Friday, 6:30 am - 10:00 pm.

 Officers patrol the campus on foot, by bicycle, and in vehicles.
-Security is available 24 hours a day seven days a week.
-Security Officers are empowered by the Board of Trustees to issue citations for violators of parking regulations and to stop and identify all persons on all campus locations.
+Public Safety and Security is available 24 hours a day seven days a week.
+Public Safety Officers are empowered by the Board of Trustees to issue citations for violators of parking regulations and to stop and identify all persons on all campus locations.

 In addition Fayetteville Police Officers patrol the main campus and Spring Lake Police Officers patrol the Spring Lake Campus.
 They respond to incidents when requested and are authorized to conduct investigations of criminal offenses.
-Security Officers will assist in reporting facts incident to any loss or damage to College or personal property, but are precluded by law from taking investigative or punitive action since they are not sworn police officers.
-FTCC Security Officers have no arrest powers.
+Public Safety Officers will assist in reporting facts incident to any loss or damage to College or personal property, but are precluded by law from taking investigative or punitive action since they are not sworn police officers.
+FTCC Public Safety Officers have no arrest powers.
 The Fort Bragg Military Police patrol Fort.
 Bragg.

-Our Mission and Values:
+Our Mission and Values